portworx/px-docs/scheduler/docker/install-standalone.md

 Identify the storage devices you will be allocating to PX.
 PX can run in a heterogeneous environment, so you can mix and match drives of different types.
 Different servers in the cluster can also have different drive configurations.

-## Run PX as a Plugin
+## Install PX via OCI runC

-If you have Docker version 1.13 or higher, it is strongly recommended to install Portworx as a plugin.
-[Follow these steps](docker-plugin.html) to do so.

-To upgrade a previously installed Portworx plugin, [follow these steps](upgrade-standalone.html).

-### Optional - Run PX as a container

-If you are running Docker version 1.12 or prior, you can run PX as a Docker container.
-[Follow these steps](docker-container.html) to do so.
+PX runs as a container directly via OCI runC.
+This ensures that there are no cyclical dependencies between Docker and PX.
+[Follow these steps](/runc/index.html) to install PX.

 ## Adding Nodes
 To add nodes to increase capacity and enable high availability, simply repeat these steps on other servers.
 As long as PX is started with the same cluster ID, they will form a cluster.